SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

         import googleapiclient
         ```

-        this should work without any errors.
+        which should work without any errors.

     5. (Optional) If you are using VSCode you can also download the relevant
         [extension](https://marketplace.visualstudio.com/items?itemName=GoogleCloudTools.cloudcode)